karttur/geoimagine/_posts/2018/2018-10-23-GRACEblog.markdown

 ## Python Package

-The GeoImagine Framework includes a package for specific GRACE processing: [geoimagine.grace](#).
+The GeoImagine Framework includes a package for specific GRACE processing: [geoimagine-grace](https://github.com/karttur/geoimagine-grace/).
 However, also several other packages in the Framework are needed for repeating the steps below.

 ## Data access and download